library(spdep)

 grid.newpage()

-gridExtra::grid.arrange(g1, g2, g3, g4, g5, g6, nrow=3, ncol=2)
+::grid.arrange(g1, g2, g3, g4, g5, g6, nrow=3, ncol=2)

-We can also use tinytable to show the estimates of \rho_{\mathrm{Lag}} and total imacts for the selected variables with their standard errors (for the impacts, standard errors estimated from the samples):
+to show the estimates of \rho_{\mathrm{Lag}} and total imacts for the selected variables with their standard errors (for the impacts, standard errors estimated from the samples):

 library(tinytable)

-sum_imp_SLM_pre_maj_tr <- summary(imp_SLM_pre_maj_tr, short=TRUE, zstats=TRUE)
+<- summary(imp_SLM_pre_maj_tr, short=TRUE, zstats=TRUE)

-sum_imp_SLM_post_maj_tr <- summary(imp_SLM_post_maj_tr, short=TRUE, zstats=TRUE)
+sum_imp_SLM_pre_maj_tr <- summary(imp_SLM_post_maj_tr, short=TRUE, zstats=TRUE)

-tf <- data.frame(variable=c(attr(imp_SLM_pre_maj_tr, "bnames")[c(1:3, 6, 8)], "rho"),
+sum_imp_SLM_post_maj_tr <- data.frame(variable=c(attr(imp_SLM_pre_maj_tr, "bnames")[c(1:3, 6, 8)], "rho"),

-pre=c(sum_imp_SLM_pre_maj_tr$res$total[c(1:3, 6, 8)], SLM_pre_maj$rho),
+tf pre=c(sum_imp_SLM_pre_maj_tr$res$total[c(1:3, 6, 8)], SLM_pre_maj$rho),

 pre_se=c(sum_imp_SLM_pre_maj_tr$semat[c(1:3, 6, 8), 3], SLM_pre_maj$rho.se),